aarongilly/aarongilly.github.io/_gillespedia/markdown.md

 ### Underlining

 Weirdly there is no support for underlining in the standard Markdown syntax.
-I suspect it's because the syntax was written with the expectation that underlined text would be resereved for links.
+I suspect it's because the syntax was written with the expectation that underlined text would be reserved for links.
 Frankly I'm okay without underlined text.
 It's my least favorite *attention* **grabbing** stylization.

 # Other Resources
 - [The Official Markdown Guide](https://www.markdownguide.org)